COVID-19 Information – Jamaica

 - The Consular Section is currently providing citizenship services to individuals on a limited routine basis.
 Make an appointment online for passport or notarial services.

-- If you have urgent travel and need to renew your passport, and an appointment is not available, please e-mail KingstonACS@state.gov and include your travel itinerary in order to schedule an appointment.
+- If you have urgent travel and need to renew your passport, and an appointment is not available, please e-mail KingstonACS@state.gov.

-- The Consular Section is currently providing emergency and mission-critical visa services.
+- The Consular Section is currently providing limited, routine visa services.